pymupdf/PyMuPDF/docs/faq.rst

 How to Handle Page Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A PDF page can have one or more :data:`contents` objects -- in fact, a page will be empty if it has no such object.
 These are stream objects describing **what** appears **where** on a page (like text and images).
-They are written in a special mini-language desribed e.g. in chapter "APPENDIX A - Operator Summary" on page 985 of the :ref:`AdobeManual`.
+They are written in a special mini-language described e.g. in chapter "APPENDIX A - Operator Summary" on page 985 of the :ref:`AdobeManual`.

 Every PDF reader application must be able to interpret the contents syntax to reproduce the intended appearance of the page.